CZ-NIC/knot/doc/reference.rst

 zone even after a restart using zone journal, but the zone file on the disk will only be synced after ``zonefile-sync`` time has expired (or after manual zone flush).
 This is applicable when the zone is updated via IXFR, DDNS or automatic DNSSEC signing.
-In order to completely disable automatic zonefile synchronization, set the value to -1.
+In order to completely disable automatic zone file synchronization, set the value to -1.
 In that case, it is still possible to force a manual zone flush using the ``-f`` option.